 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D300 and PEN-F can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D300 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.